NSF CISE Advisory Committee

 I currently co-chair the National Science Foundation’s Advisory Committee (AC) for the Directorate on Computer, Information Science & Engineering (CISE).
 As noted on the CISE AC website, the AC “provides advice on the impact of NSF support policies and programs on the CISE community; provides oversight on program management and performance; and provides advice to the Assistant Director for CISE on special issues, forming ad hoc subcommittees to carry out needed studies as necessary.”
 One such committee that I co-chaired with Dr. Francine Berman of Rutgers, looked at the ways to realize the potential of Data Science across all fields of NSF.
 This led to a CACM article, and feature story.

-- Francine Berman, Rob Rutenbar, Brent Hailpern, Henrik Christensen, Susan Davidson, Deborah Estrin, Michael Franklin, Margaret Martonosi, Padma Raghavan, Victoria Stodden, Alexander S. Szalay, “Realizing the Potential of Data Science”, Communications of the ACM, April 2018, Vol. 61 No. 4, Pages 67-72 (INSERT PDF LINK)
+- Francine Berman, Rob Rutenbar, Brent Hailpern, Henrik Christensen, Susan Davidson, Deborah Estrin, Michael Franklin, Margaret Martonosi, Padma Raghavan, Victoria Stodden, Alexander S. Szalay, “Realizing the Potential of Data Science”, Communications of the ACM, April 2018, Vol. 61 No. 4, Pages 67-72.

 APLU Committee on Research (COR)

 I’m currently an elected member of the Association of Public & Land Grant Universities (APLU) Council on Research (COR).
 As noted on the APLU COR website, COR “monitors government rules and regulations affecting campus scientific and technical research, and those concerning graduate education.”
-I currently co-chair a working group focused on Research Security, with particular focus on managing foreign collaborations and engagements, with Dr. Laurie E. Locascio, the VPR at University of Maryland.
+I currently co-lead an ad hoc advisory group focused on Research Security, with particular focus on managing foreign collaborations and engagements, with Dr. Susan Martinis, the VCR at the University of Illinois at Urbana Champaign.

 National Academies Work